 Tips for Styling Your Kid’s Bedroom

-They may be young but that doesn’t mean you should forget about your kid’s bedroom design.
+They may be young but that doesn’t mean you should forget about your kid’s bedroom decor.
 Quite the opposite, as your child grows and develops, their bedrooms should reflect their new tastes and style.
 However, we all know kids are notoriously fickle.
 One day pink is their favourite colour, the next they hate pink and love purple instead.
 How do we encourage imaginative play and cosy bedroom environments for our kids, without breaking the bank each time their interests change?
-In collaboration with The Lighting Outlet we’ve come up with some top tips for styling your child’s bedroom to suit their wild imaginations.
+In collaboration with The Lighting Outlet, we’ve come up with some top tips for styling your child’s bedroom to suit their wild imaginations.

 1. Don't Choose A Theme

 Like we mentioned, kids are constantly growing out of whatever they are interested in within 10 seconds.
 Considering this, interior blogger Kara Janelle recommends - don’t choose a theme.
 Instead, try out neutral wall colours and gentle patterns for a whimsical yet timeless look.
 Add in small decorative touches throughout without heavily investing in any one particular theme.

 2. Let Kids Have A Say